MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 > [!IMPORTANT]
 > This is pre-release documentation for a preview program that isn’t available to everyone and is subject to change.

-The Microsoft 365 Apps health dashboard on Apps Admin Center is designed to help you optimize and troubleshoot Office clients in your tenant.
+The Microsoft 365 Apps health dashboard in the Apps Admin Center is designed to help you optimize and troubleshoot Office clients in your tenant.
 Its main benefits are:

 - Zero-effort: no need for additional agents or processes running on your premises
 - Insightful: it proactively detects problems or areas of optimization in your Office clients